EngineerBetter/engineerbetter-hugo/content/blog/concourse-is-awesome.md

 Yep, Concourse is backed by a relational database.
 That means that it can hold thousands if not millions of build histories without falling over.
 The data layer of Concourse will scale better than solutions relying on etcd for persistence, such as Argo.

-### Not Just For Hipsters
+### Not Just For Kubernetes

 Concourse runs anywhere.
 It is shipped as simple cross-platform binaries (including Windows!), as well as container images.
-There's an official Helm chart for Kubernauts, but Concourse doesn't _force_ you to use Kubernetes.
+There's an official Helm chart for Kubernauts, but Concourse doesn't force you to use Kubernetes, nor does it assume that everything you want to do is in Kubernetes.

 There are plenty of good reasons to run CI/CD outside of Kubernetes.
 For instance, how do you pipeline the provisioning of your Kubernetes clusters in the first place?
 What if you're in an enterprise without access to a Kubernetes cluster?
+What if your pipeline is responsible for bootstrapping entire environments?

 ### Bring Your Own Worker

 Concourse workers are the machines that perform the, err, workloads.
-They register with the central scheduler, not the other way 'round.
+They register with the central scheduler, not the other way 'round, and communicate securely via SSH tunnels.

 Because workers add themselves to a cluster, this makes them easy to horizontally autoscale.